leomao1979/Udacity-CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-I tried different models, include LeNet-5, Nvidia's network and pre-trained VGG16.
+I tried different models, from LeNet-5, Nvidia's network to pre-trained VGG16.
 Finally the Nvidia's network has been employed.

 The model consists of 5 convolutional layers.
-The first three layers use strided convolutions with 5x5 kernel and 2x2 strides, and the final two layers use non-strided convolutions with 3x3 kernel.
+The first three layers use strided convolutions with 5x5 kernel and 2x2 strides, and the final two use non-strided convolutions with 3x3 kernel.
 The depths are between 24 and 64 (model.py lines 104-108).

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 103).

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 111 and 113).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py lines 139-152).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+It was trained and validated on different data sets to avoid overfitting (model.py lines 139-152).
+The model was tested by running through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 148).
+The model uses an adam optimizer, so the learning rate was not tuned manually (model.py line 148).

 #### 4. Appropriate training data